 First, the stylist recommended a pricey conditioner to use in the shower as well as an equally expensive hair mask for overnight.
 I decided against them because the prices were out of my ballpark, and I wanted something more long-lasting that could naturally repair my hair.
 I expressed my concerns, and then she paused and said, “You could try coconut oil.
 I know a lot of women that have tried it on their hair and they say it works wonders.”

 I thanked her and quickly hung up the phone, dashing to the nearest grocery store.
+I’d heard about using coconut oil on hair before, and I was willing to try anything at this point.
 As soon as I got home I unwrapped the bottle as if I was opening my first Christmas present.
 I lathered the oil all over my scalp and throughout my hair.
 After letting it soak for an hour, I rinsed it out with water and then continued this process for an entire week.

 Turns out, the coconut oil did not disappoint.
+So what does coconut oil do for hair?
 It revived all the crispy strands, and after a few months (and one dye job) later, my hair was shiny and healthy again.
 While many people, like myself, are no strangers to the miracle of coconut oil in the kitchen or even in skincare routines, when it comes to hair care, it’s even more revolutionary.

 In fact, coconut oil can naturally replace all of your regular haircare products and even inspired some pretty cool DIYs.
 Here are just some of the ways using it regularly can lead to long, lustrous locks.